Modern Slavery Act | Smurfit Kappa

 We are committed to setting a clear objective and target of zero tolerance in relation to slavery and human trafficking in our supply chain and will measure suppliers’ performance against this.

-In 2021, we commenced a review of our purchasing spend on sourcing materials, goods, and services with regard to country risks, based on the risk ranking of the Global Slavery Index.
-We have progressed this review and have identified that over 90% of the purchasing spend for the European division originates from countries with an A, BB or BBB rating.
-In addition, we have implemented a tool which will enhance our ability to risk assess suppliers.
-As a result of the country
+Since 2021, we have reviewed the reported purchasing spend on sourcing materials, goods and services with regard to country risks, based on the risk ranking of the Global Slavery Index.
+We have progressed this review further during 2023 and have identified that close to 100% of the purchasing spend for both the European and American divisions originates from countries with an A, B, BB or BBB rating.

 Our Sustainable Sourcing

 Our Tier-One suppliers of key materials are global brands themselves and governed by stringent regulation.
 We audit all of our strategic suppliers, requiring certification or compliance to internationally recognised standards including ISO9001, ISO14001 and ISO45001.
-Spread over seven regions, across our global network, we work with 17 external auditors supporting us with their knowledge of local legislations regarding environment, working conditions, labour rights, culture, and language.
+Spread over seven regions, across our global network, we work with 15 external auditors supporting us with their knowledge of local legislation regarding environment, working conditions, labour rights, culture and language.

-In addition, to the audits through our sustainable sourcing programme, we ensure, that where wood and primary fibre-based material is used as raw material, that no wood from controversial origins is used in the supply chain.
-We request our suppliers to be Chain of Custody certified for pulp and paper and we purchase in line with internationally recognised schemes such as FSC®, PEFC™, or SFI™ in the Americas.
+In addition, to the audits through our sustainable sourcing programme, we ensure, that where wood and primary fibre based material is used as raw material, that no wood from controversial origins is used in the supply chain.
+We request our suppliers to be Chain of Custody certified for pulp and paper and we purchase in line with internationally recognised schemes such as FSC, PEFC, or SFI in the Americas.

-In 2021 the FSC Chain of Custody standards were revised to include labour requirements based on ILO Core Conventions.
+The FSC Chain of Custody standards include labour requirements based on ILO Core Conventions.
 FSC chain of custody certificate holders are required to implement the FSC core labour requirements in their operations and must be able to demonstrate this to external third-party auditors.

 To comply with the FSC core labour requirements, the organisation must: